 In December 2015, the HemAcure Consortium (which included the Company) was awarded a $\in$ 5.6 million (approximately \$8.5 million) non-dilutive grant by the European Commission's Horizon 2020 Program.
 All product development activities to be performed by the Company were completed by October 31, 2019.
-The Company's final funding claim of $\in$ 226,268 (\$329,207), included in amounts receivable as at October 31, 2019, was collected during the three months ended January 31, 2020.
+The Company's final funding claim of $\in$ 226,268 (\$329,207), included in amounts receivable as at October 31, 2019, was collected during the first quarter of the current fiscal year.
 The Company received total grant funding of $\in$ 1,019,378 (approximately \$1.48 million).

-During 2016, the Company was awarded a US\$2.45 million (~\$3.2 million) grant under an agreement with JDRF.
+During 2016, the Company was awarded a US\$2.45 million (~\$3.4 million) grant under an agreement with JDRF.
 The grant supports the US Phase I/II Cell Pouch Clinical Trial.
 Pursuant to the agreement with JDRF, the Company has committed to perform certain clinical trial activities and to use commercially reasonable efforts to introduce a diabetes product into the US market.
 Further, the agreement creates an obligation for the Company to pay royalties to JDRF on any future net sales received by the Company from a diabetes product or in certain future license or disposition transactions limited to a certain percentage of funds received over time up to a prescribed limit related to the amount of the grant funding.
-A grant contribution of US\$200,000 (\$264,660) relating to milestone achievement was earned and recorded during the final quarter of the year ended October 31, 2019 and included in amounts receivable as at January 31, 2020.
-Remaining funding available to be advanced under the JDRF grant award totals approximately US\$1.48 million (\$1.95 million) as at January 31, 2020.
+A grant contribution of US\$48,340 (\$66,348) relating to milestone achievement was earned and received during the three months ended April 30, 2020.
+Remaining funding available to be advanced under the JDRF grant award totals approximately US\$1.43 million (\$2.0 million) as at April 30, 2020.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019

 The Company expects to pay certain future costs related to preclinical and clinical trial activities.
-Such payments are expected to include the cost of our clinical / R&D personnel and related overheads, for patient procedures performed and activities related to the US Phase I/II Cell Pouch Clinical Trial, CRO costs, additional Cell Pouch manufacturing, clinical trial insurance and outsourced or lab work and testing.
+Such payments are expected to include the cost of our clinical / R&D personnel and related overheads, for patient procedures performed and activities related to the US Phase I/II Cell Pouch Clinical Trial, CRO costs, additional Cell Pouch manufacturing, clinical trial insurance and outsourced or lab work and testing, and may include travel and a portion of drug or procedure-related expenses or transplantation expenses not covered by patients' insurance.
 The total payments over the duration of the clinical trial will be impacted by such factors as the rate of enrollment, the location in which the patient resides and the specifics of patient insurance.

 The Company entered into a three-year lease effective September 1, 2017.
 Notwithstanding the term, the Company has the right to terminate the lease after the first anniversary by providing 90 days' written notice.
-As at January 31, 2020, the remaining maximum gross lease payments total \$68,362 under the lease.
+As at April 30, 2020, the remaining maximum gross lease payments total \$39,064 under the lease.